ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 An essential task of any data collection pipeline is ensuring that the data being aggregated is "valid".
-In DAP, input validation is complicated by the fact that none of the entities other than the Client ever sees that client's plaintext measurement.
+In DAP, input validation is complicated by the fact that none of the entities other than the Client ever sees that Client's plaintext measurement.

-In order to address this problem, the aggregators engage in a secure, multi-party computation specified by the chosen VDAF {{!VDAF}} in order to prepare a report for aggregation.
-At the beginning of this computation, each Aggregator is in possession of an input share uploaded by the client.
+In order to address this problem, the Aggregators engage in a secure, multi-party computation specified by the chosen VDAF {{!VDAF}} in order to prepare a report for aggregation.
+At the beginning of this computation, each Aggregator is in possession of an input share uploaded by the Client.
 At the end of the computation, each Aggregator is in possession of either an "output share" that is ready to be aggregated or an indication that a valid output share could not be computed.

-To facilitate this computation, the input shares generated by the client include information used by the aggregators during aggregation in order to validate their corresponding output shares.
+To facilitate this computation, the input shares generated by the Client include information used by the Aggregators during aggregation in order to validate their corresponding output shares.
 For example, Prio3 includes a distributed zero-knowledge proof of the input's validity {{BBCGGI19}} which the Aggregators can jointly verify and reject the report if it cannot be verified.
 However, they